Skip to main content

 Sexual health

-Information about all aspects of sexual health including contraception, sexually transmitted infections and pregnancy.
+Information about sexual health including contraception, sexually transmitted infections and pregnancy.

 Contraception

-Contraception is available for free from your college doctor or GP (General Practitioner), nurse, Oxfordshire Sexual Health Service and the Oxford University Student Union (OUSU).
+Contraception is available for free from your college doctor or GP, college nurse, the Oxfordshire Sexual Health Service and some local pharmacies.
 There are many different methods of contraception available, and your college doctor, nurse, or Oxfordshire Sexual Health Service can provide more information and advice.

 Pregnancy

-If your pregnancy was unplanned you can contact your GP or college nurse who will offer non-judgmental advice about the choices you have if you are pregnant.
-Alternatively, you can contact the GUM Clinic at the Churchill Hospital for external advice and support.
+If your pregnancy was unplanned you can contact your GP or college nurse who will offer non-judgmental, confidential advice about the choices you have.
+The Oxfordshire Sexual Health Service is independent of your college or the University, and can also give pregnancy tests and offer counselling about your options.

 Sexually Transmitted Infections